Albert221/mpra/README.md

 # Medicinal products registry API

-This is a webserver which exposes a convenient GraphQL endpoint for fetching data from [polish register of medicinal products][register] which is a public data from [dane.gov.pl].
+This is a webserver which exposes a convenient GraphQL endpoint for fetching data from [polish register of medicinal products][registry] which is a public data from [dane.gov.pl].

-The new data is fetched every 20 minutes (and this can be changed in code) from the server.
+New data is fetched every 20 minutes (and this can be changed in code) from the server.

 ## Compilation & usage